cerisemiller/March-6-Make-Up/README.md

 came in as the topic most students were having issues with, Rich went through an ad-hoc activity to go over some popular methods and how to use them.

+The "This Example" activity was more challenging than expected.
+Although I was able to get the first few examples correct, the bonus ones were very difficult to understand.
+Although the concept of this is challenging, I also think it has to do with my confusion around the structure of functions.
+This is definitely something I need to spend more time working on.